nambtt/my-pacman/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Game play and rules

 You, as the Pacman will try to eat all the food and to not collide with four ghosts.
 If the Pacman hits any of the ghosts, you'll lose.
 Each food you eat, giving you a point.
 When the Pacman eats the whole food on the ground, you'll win.
-Let's play!

 ### Control the Pacman

 - Just simple as using keyboard arrows **Up, Down, Left, Right** to change Pacman's direction